 The coronaviruses are a group of viruses that cause a range of illnesses, of which COVID-19 is just one.
 Other coronaviruses include the common cold as well as more severe conditions such as pneumonia, Middle East respiratory syndrome (MERS), and severe acute respiratory syndrome (SARS).
 COVID-19 was initially named ‘2019 novel coronavirus’ because it had not previously been identified.

 The symptoms of coronavirus (COVID-19) include:

 There are a number of practical measures you can take to help stop the spread of coronavirus (COVID-19).
-To find out more please click here to view the latest NHS guidance.
+The NHS has more information about stopping the spread of COVID-19.